Oiher/longitudinal-GWAS-pipeline/docs/parameters.md

 ## --ancestry

-This parameter is used to specify the ancestry group to perform the analysis on.
-Valid values for this parameter are `['EUR', 'SAS', ...]`
+This parameter is used to specify the ancestry group to perform the analysis.
+Valid values for this parameter are `['EUR', 'SAS', 'EAS', 'AFR', ...]`

 ## --assembly